MatchuPitchu/typescript-summary/Readme.md

     ```

 - Generic Types vs Union Types:
-  - Union types: defines f.e. in case of "(string | number | boolean)[]" that I'm free to use all these types for the items of array
+  - Union types: defines e.g. in case of "(string | number | boolean)[]" that I'm free to use all these types for the items of array
-  - Generic Types: defines dynamically a type f.e. depending on inserted argument type, BUT then locks in this type for entire function or class (-> f.e. string is set internally)
+  - Generic Types: defines dynamically a type e.g. depending on inserted argument type, BUT then locks in this type for entire function or class (-> e.g. string is set internally)

 # Decoractors

 > More on Decorators: https://www.typescriptlang.org/docs/handbook/decorators.html

 - a decorator is a special kind of declaration that can be attached to a class declaration, method, accessor, property or parameter
-- set "experimentalDecorators": true in tsconfig.json to be able to use decorators
+- in tsconfig.json set `"experimentalDecorators": true` to be able to use decorators
 - decorator runs when class definition is found (NOT when class is instantiated)

 - Decorator function